How does solar PV work?

 - For safety, isolator switches are also placed before and after the inverter.

 - A PV-generation meter is connected inside your home, so you can see a real-time display of how much electricity the system is generating.
-The meter also measures the amount of electricity exported to the grid, and this is used to calculate your Feed-in Tariff payment, which provides cash in return for generating your own electricity.
+This data is used to calculate your Feed-in Tariff payment, which provides cash in return for generating your own electricity if you are registered for it.

 Worried about the cost of installing solar panels?
 Find out if solar PV is a good investment.